Asaad-E/Asaad-E/README.md

 - 👋 Hi, I’m @Asaad-E
 - 👀 I’m interested in web development and machine learning
-- 🌱 I’m currently learning javascript, python, statistics and ml
+- 🌱 I’m currently learning Javascript, Python, Statistics and Data Science

 <!---
 Asaad-E/Asaad-E is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.